 the thumb may be partially brought in too.

-The pull begins when the hands rotate to palms facing back
+The pull (and effective hand arm propulsion) begins when the hands rotate (or roll) to palms facing back

 (or back of hands facing forward).

-Even though the arms are moving slowest when extended forward,
+Even though the arms slow when extended forward,

 (barring distance swimming or otherwise using

 Arm pressure must assist the quick reversal of the downward direction